 ENGCMP 152 provides students with preparation for academic and professional writing, including a foundation in rhetoric, argumentation, composition, and style.
 Students will become familiar with planning, drafting, editing, and revising their academic writing with attention to audience, purpose, and genre.
 Students will also receive training in critical reading for academic purposes.
 Students will use creative and critical thinking skills such that their writing will serve as a mode of communication, persuasion, and problem solving that will in turn develop students' analytical and argumentative skills to achieve academic, professional, and personal goals.
 The course will allow students to identify their individual writing processes, to work collaboratively, and to use multi-modal forms of academic expression.
-To this end students will write essays, feedback reports, self-reflections, and routine communications in addition to working on at least one collaborative project that may include written, oral, visual, and electronic components.
+To this end students will write essays, feedback reports, self-reflections, and routine communications that may include written, oral, visual, and electronic components.

 Students enrolled in ENGCMP152 will also be enrolled in Tutorial ENGCMP152A that is administered by the Writing Center to provide weekly reading, writing and ESL language support, depending on student needs.
-In addition, students taking ENGCMP152 are required to take the Speaking and Listening lab, ENGCMP140.

 PLACEMENT IN ENGCMP 152: Placement will be determined by incoming test scores administered by the SCUPI Writing Center.
-Students who do not test into ENG152 will be placed in Foundational Writing and Communication ENGCMP150.
+Students who do not test into ENG152 will be placed in Foundations of English Writing and Communication LING0007.